DevVj-1/Reverse-Shell-Generator/README.md

 (Just randomly discovered links while Google dorking)

 ## Splunk labs

+""

+👏🏻 I really grateful and appreciative to the creator of this course (Sam Boney, Sir) for creating this cloud hands-on labs and other informative content. 💡

+In exchange for what we learn from this resource.
+We should subscribe ❤️ to his YouTube channel (https://www.youtube.com/channel/UCC2OBhIt1sHE4odV05RYP1w)

+""
 * all Splunk labs: https://samsclass.info/50/50_S19.shtml#quiz

 * Boss of the SOC v1: Threat Hunting with Splunk: